MicrosoftDocs/power-pages-docs/power-pages-docs/configure/publishing-states.md

 ## State-based control rules

-[Web page access control rules](webpage-access-control.md) can be linked with publishing states to allow or deny the right to view or modify content based on the branch of the website and the publishing state of content within that branch.
+[Webpage security](../security/page-security.md) can be linked with publishing states to allow or deny the right to view or modify content based on the branch of the website and the publishing state of content within that branch.
 To accomplish this task, associate a web page access control rule with a publishing state.
 Once it's associated with a publishing state, the rule will only be applied to web pages when that publishing state is active.

 For example, say you wanted someone in the content publishing role who can modify a page's content, but only when that page is in Draft mode.
 This scenario would ensure that changes to the page aren't done while the page is 'live' and would allow for an approval process to be undertaken on pending changes.